matteo14c/VINYL/boxplot/Readme.md

 where:

-affected: is the tabular output file of the score_complete_altM.pl program, containing vinyl scores for the population of  accected individuals
+affected: is the tabular output file of the score_complete_altM.pl program, containing vinyl scores for the population of  affected individuals

 controls: is the equivalent files, but for the control population